dpocknee/historical-permutations/README.md

 ### Installing

 The simples way to use this library is to download or clone the folder from the github repository onto a folder on your hardrive containing the project you want to use it with, then require or import in the files, as mentioned below in the `Deployment` section.
+If you are cloning from github

 ### With node.js